CompAndSave/hugo-decap-cas/content/posts/top-5-best-cheap-hp-ink-cartridges.md

 ### Top 2: [Cheap HP 952 Ink Cartridges](https://www.compandsave.com/hp/952xl-ink-cartridges)

 [![Cheap HP 952 Ink Cartridges](/blog/images/screenshot-2024-07-05-at-8.01.03 pm.png "Cheap HP 952 Ink Cartridges")](/blog/images/screenshot-2024-07-05-at-8.01.03 pm.png)

+**Best for:** Home Office Printing

+**Ink Type:** Pigment-based

+What could be cheaper than paying less than 1 cent per page?
+It's the HP 952 ink cartridges, and that's why they're on the second spot of our best price HP ink cartridges list.
+They deliver consistent results, regardless of the type of paper or size of the print.

+In addition, the cartridges are easy to replace, making them an excellent choice for those who frequently need to change printer ink.
+The HP 952 printer ink cartridges have the lowest cost per page, especially when using the high-yield HP 952XL.
+Get a glimpse of your printing costs when using cheap HP 952 ink by checking the table.